-Unseasonably warm winter weather saw utilities output plunging 2.5 percent after a 2.4 percent decline the prior month.
+Unseasonably warm winter weather caused utilities output to plunge 2.5 percent after a 2.4 percent decline the prior month.
 Mining production fell 1.8 percent after rising 0.9 percent.

-Analysts were expecting capacity use to rise to 78.6 percent.
-Capacity use in manufacturing rose to 77.00 percent.
+Analysts were expecting capacity use at 78.6 percent.
+Capacity use in manufacturing rose to 77.0 percent, the highest since April 2008.